“Sweater” (noun): Something you wear when your mother is cold.”

 8. Cut out the leaf shapes, punch a hole in the top or bottom of each one, and lace them up with twine to hang on the window.

-Want to change it up a little?
+Want to change it up this activity for seniors a little?
 Cut the two pieces of wax paper into leaf shapes first, and then add crayon shavings between them.
 (Be sure to heat it long enough to seal the paper together.)

 “The heat of autumn is different from the heat of summer.
 One ripens apples, the other turns them to cider.”– Jane Hirshfield, The Heat of Autumn